krishaamer/green-filter-research/research/methodology.md

 ## Affinity Diagrams {#affinity-diagrams}

--   Affinity diagrams help users organize ideas by brainstorming, sorting and labeling to cluster related information\[@karaperniceAffinityDiagrammingCollaboratively2018 ;
+-   Affinity diagrams help users organize ideas by brainstorming, sorting and labeling to cluster related information(Kara Pernice 2018 ; Quignard 2022)
-    @quignardUXAnalysisPhase2022\]

 ## Factorial Surveys {#factorial-surveys}

--   @li2022assessing: “Factorial surveys is a research method that combines classical experiments with survey methodologies.
+-   Li et al. (2022): “Factorial surveys is a research method that combines classical experiments with survey methodologies.
 Factorial surveys use short narratives, called vignettes, to represent various levels of independent variables that are too complex or unethical to create and manipulate in real-world or lab situations”

 ## Research Through Design {#research-through-design}

 -   Design research books
--   @koskinenDesignResearchPractice2011
+-   Koskinen (2011)
--   @riesLeanStartupHow2011
+-   Ries (2011)
 -   Design Studies Journal

 Research through design as a method for interaction design research in HCI

--   @zimmermanResearchDesignMethod2007
+-   Zimmerman, Forlizzi, and Evenson (2007)

--   @salovaaraHowDefineResearch2020 defining a research question
+-   Salovaara (2020) defining a research question

--   @nunnallyUXResearchPractical2016
+-   Nunnally and Farkas (2016)

 interview people at google who made the green filter options

 -   Design artefacts

 -   “design’s) nature as a”problem-solving” science”, Oulasvirta and Hornbæk, 2016

 -   my contribution is the design artefact, “HCI researchers also make constructive contributions by developing new technologies and design”

--   @affairsCardSorting2013 Card sorting
+-   Affairs (2013) Card sorting

--   @HowModelsWork
+-   “How Models Work” (n.d.)

 -   Behavirour kit:

 Take the metrics from the several frameworks and display them on the product and company level?
 People can choose their own framework and see product data through that lens and vocabularies.

 | Col1                    | Col2           | Col3 |
 |-------------------------|----------------|------|